2024 Estate Mataro

 TASTING NOTE

-The wine has all the hallmarks of old vine Mataro in a great vintage – bright purple red hue, lifted earthy florals, medium bodied with layers of fine savoury tannin.
-A wine that just screams out for food but due to the measured fruit of the vintage can be enjoyed on its own.
+Our Estate Mataro from the wonderful 2024 vintage comes from block 3 and 4 of our Estate Vineyard in Stone Well.
+These blocks are very old bush vine Mataro.
+The wine is Certified Organic and Certified Sustainable.
+The soil in these blocks have a heavy clay content, perfect for Mataro.
+The resulting wine has all the hallmarks of old vine Mataro grown in tough conditions – bright purple red hue, lifted earthy florals, spice, medium bodied with layers of fine savoury tannin.
+A wine that just screams out for food but given the fruit weight that characterises this vintage, a wine that can be enjoyed on its own.

 SPECIFICATIONS